 Teachers and other school staff will receive training to promote enjoyable, life-long physical activity for themselves and students.

 The District will encourage parents to support their children’s participation, to be active role models, and to include physical activity in family events.

-The District will encourage students, parents, staff, and community members to use the District’s recreational facilities that are available outside of the school day.
-[See GKD]
+The District shall provide teachers and staff with education and guidelines in the importance of not using or taking away physical activity or recess as a punishment.
+Twenty minutes of recess shall be provided daily at elementary campuses.

 SCHOOL-BASED ACTIVITIES

 The District establishes the following goals to create an environment conducive to healthful eating and physical activity and to express a consistent wellness message through other school-based activities: